-If you're interested in learning about the great state of New Jersey then you've come to the right place and as we're all about what makes New Jersey such a great place to live in and why it's always talked about.
+If you're interested in learning about the great state of New Jersey then you've come to the right place, as we're all about what makes New Jersey such a great place to live in and what makes it so popular.
 One New Jersey item that a lot of people want to know about is the Opportunity Scholarship Act.

-There's been a lot of controversy surrounding the Opportunity Scholarship Act ever since Senate Minority Leader Tom Kean Jr. and Democratic Senator Raymond Lesniak introduced it.
+There's been a lot of controversy surrounding the Opportunity Scholarship Act ever since a Senate Minority Leader and a Democratic Senator introduced it.
 If you don't know what the Opportunity Scholarship Act is and are interested in learning more about it then let us tell you.

-The Opportunity Scholarship Act is a government program aimed at creating new scholarships that would be awarded to low-income students to use to help them transfer out of under-performing schools they currently attend.
-Senator Lesniak had this to say after the bill was introduced: "The Opportunity Scholarship Act being introduced today by Senate Minority Leader Tom Kean, Jr. and myself will establish a five-year pilot program to provide scholarships to private or public schools for children from low income families attending chronically failing public schools."
-If a student wants to become a family dentist Mississauga bound, nothing should get in their way.
+The Opportunity Scholarship Act is a government program aimed at creating new scholarships that would be awarded to low-income students to use as aid to help them transfer out of under-performing schools they currently attend.
+The Senator had this to say after the bill was introduced: "The Opportunity Scholarship Act being introduced today by a Senate Minority Leader and myself will establish a five-year pilot program to provide scholarships to private or public schools for children from low income families attending chronically failing public schools."
+If a student wants to become a family therapist in Dallas or a Vaughan Ontario dentist for example, nothing should get in their way!

-The Opportunity Scholarship Act is considered a pilot corporate tax credit and allows any student who receives it to use it towards any costs associated with transferring from a low-performing or failing public school to attend a public school that's out-of-district or a non-public school of their choosing in New Jersey that's a part of this program.
+The Opportunity Scholarship Act is considered a pilot corporate tax credit and allows any student who receives it to use it towards any costs associated with transferring from a low-performing or failing public school to attend a public school that's out-of-district or a non-public school of their choosing that is a part of this program.

 To be eligible for the Opportunity Scholarship Act a student must come from a low-income family and be attending a public school that is deemed, "chronically failing", which means it's a school that has at least a 40% failure rate of all their students in both math and language arts the last two years or a 65% failure rate the past two years in at least one of those areas.
 Stats showed that out of 2,580 New Jersey public schools a total of 205 would be considered failures, or, roughly about 8%.